auth0/Auth0.Android/README.md

 Auth0 account = new Auth0("{YOUR_CLIENT_ID}", "{YOUR_DOMAIN}");
 ```

-Alternatively, save your client information in the `strings.xml` file using the following names:
+Alternatively, you can save your client information in the `strings.xml` file using the following names:

 ```xml
 <resources>